 Long established in the United States, Philanthropic Studies is a relatively new field of academic study in the UK.

-Like many of the Foundation’s programmes in higher education, a key aim of the post is to strengthen the links between academic study and practitioners in the field.
+Like many of the Foundation’s programmes in higher education, a key aim of our partnership with the Centre for Philanthropy is to strengthen the links between academic study and practitioners in the field.
 The aim is to educate students who wish to pursue a career in the charitable sector or related fields including the emerging philanthropy advisory sector, practitioners already working in the sector, and individual philanthropists who wish to gain a better understanding of the role of philanthropy and improve the effectiveness of their giving.
-It meets a need for new courses that will reach a wider range of people and new ways of delivering those courses.